-Enjoy traditional Russian dessert recipes from the days of Czarist Russia.
-The Russians are known the worldover for their fabulous dessert cakes and pastries, and the traditional iced punch tart with its rich-tasting creamy filling is no exception.
+Try these traditional Russian dessert recipes.
+The Russians are known worldwide for their fabulous dessert cakes and pastries, and the traditional iced punch tart with its rich-tasting creamy filling is no exception.
 You'll find its easy recipe given below.

 Mom's Recipe Scrapbooks (c.
 1920s)